Clarity-Digital-Twin/brain-go-brrr/docs/01-architecture/EVENT_DETECTION_ARCHITECTURE.md

 ## Overview

-This document details the implementation of epileptiform discharge detection using state-of-the-art time-series classification methods (InceptionTime and MiniRocket) integrated with EEGPT features.
-The system detects 6 types of events in EEG recordings.
+This document outlines the **planned** architecture for epileptiform discharge detection using time-series classification methods.
+This feature is designed but not yet implemented.

+**CURRENT STATUS**: 🔴 Not implemented - architecture designed only

-## Event Classes
+## Event Classes (Planned)

 1. **SPSW** - Spike and Sharp Wave (epileptiform)
 2. **GPED** - Generalized Periodic Epileptiform Discharges